albertoanguita/Javalite-deleteCascade-test/README.md

 # Javalite-deleteCascade-test

 The test uses a very simple database with one one-to-many relation and one many-to-many relation.
 The database is SQLite.
+The code has been tested with versions 1.4.11 and 1.4.12-SNAPSHOT.

 There are 4 models:
 * Movie: has a one-to-many relation with Review, and a many-to-many relation with Actor